 This is a summer residence built in the 1880s for Empress Elisabeth and now open to the public.
 Klimt worked with his brother and Matsch on ceiling paintings you can view in the Empress’s bedroom and salon.

 The art history museum is perhaps better known for its Titians and Tintorettos, but the Klimts and Matsch were commissioned to contribute to the decorative paintings around the huge main staircase.
 If you’re lucky, you’ll find a temporary stairs that lets you get up close to Klimt’s work (there’s one currently in place until September 2, 2018).

 This was the exhibition building of the famous Secession group of artists co-founded by Klimt.
-Today, it is a contemporary art gallery and home to the Beethoven Frieze, a huge wall painting completed by Klimt for the 1902 Beethoven Exhibition.
+Today, it is a contemporary art gallery and home to the Beethovenfries, a huge wall painting completed by Klimt for the 1902 Beethoven Exhibition.